glad-ys/tidyxl/README.md

 # tidyxl
-This repo is to accompany my blog post at https://omicsbialystok.wordpress.com/.
-I am showing you how I use tidyxl and unpivotr to clean Excel files in R.
+This repo is to accompany my blog post at https://omicsbialystok.wordpress.com/ about how I use tidyxl and unpivotr to clean Excel files in R.

 I describe my process in two parts: